Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 No third-party app can read Roblox's in-game chat directly.
 Roblox encrypts its own chat and does not expose it to external monitoring tools.
-What apps like Bark and Qustodio can do is monitor the surrounding ecosystem — the Discord server your kid uses to talk to their Roblox friends, the YouTube comments where scam links circulate, the text messages where someone they met in-game asks to move the conversation offline.
+What external apps can do is manage the surrounding digital life — screen time across devices, content filtering at the network level, and which apps your child can open and when.

 What Roblox's own built-in controls handle natively: